Packaging Journey: packaging for every step of the supply chain

 - Tomato chips/crackers

 While not at the same scale as the others, tomato’s are still often used in savoury snacks like chips or crackers.
 And just like with those other products there is a flexible packaging solution that can house your tomato chips.
 Due to the inherent saltiness and the fact that chips are not a retortable product we can get away with a somewhat lower barrier for this product.
 Our recommendation would be using a two-layer flowpack.
 While chips packaging used to use aluminium, these days we see the market move towards metallized pet.
 As always this can be printed with your own brand for a strong competitive advantage on the shelf.So there you have it, starting with just one simple seed we can open up a plethora of different end products with their own packaging needs.
-And here at LPF we’re proud to service all those different options.
+And here at LPF we’re proud to have packaging for every step of the supply chain.